lilymtang/foxit-dictionary-plugin/README.md

 This project uses 2 third-party dynamically linked libraries (.dll) which are provided in the Dictionary folder.
 You will need to copy these .dll files to the plugins directory where Foxit PhantomPDF is installed on your computer.
 The full step-by-step guide is [here](https://drive.google.com/file/d/1SZXN-nivu1K_pNViyLAATRgqH_g4QC_c/view?usp=sharing).

+This plugin uses the Merriam-Webster Dictionary API.
+Request a free API key [here](https://dictionaryapi.com/register/index) and paste it into the Dictionary/keys.h file where indicated.

 ## Technologies Used

 Foxit PhantomPDF Plugin SDK, Microsoft C++ REST SDK, Merriam-Webster Dictionary API